This is the website of the Sovio-Sovelius Family Association

 The Sovio-Sovelius Family Assosiation (Reg.) was founded and registered 06.06.2001.
 Its mission is to enhance the feeling of kinship among relatives, enable and encourage contacts between members of the family, document the phases and history of the family, and preserve the traditions of the family.
 These objectives we seek to fulfill by, among other activities, organizing family gatherings, collecting and archiving information about the family, and conducting publishing activities that enhance the mission of the family association.

-The family association activities are managed by a board of directors, which is elected for a period of three years by the members in a family association meeting.
-The board directs the Family Grave Mainenance Committee, the Publication Committee and the Internet Committee.
+The family association activities are managed by a board of directors, who are elected for a period of three years by the members in a family association meeting.
+The board directs the Family Grave Maintenance Committee, the Publication Committee and the Internet Committee.

 The Sovio-Sovelius Family

-The progenitor of the Sovio-Sovelius family is considered to be Lars Sohwo (Sofvo), who probably arrived in the Saloinen county sometimes in the 17th century.
+The progenitor of the Sovio-Sovelius family is considered to be Lars Sohwo (Sofvo), who probably arrived in the Saloinen county sometimes in the 16th century.
 Lars’ son Matts Sohwo was the first Sovio settling down in Raahe.
-According to tradition Matts became known sa Matts Jotaila.
+According to tradition Matts became known as Matts Jotaila.

 The Sovio-Sovelius family has been active in Raahe since the foundation of the city; actually it was established partly on lands belonging to the Sovio house in 1649.
 The family was active in trading for almost 300 years.
 The family name became firm as Sovelius in the 18th century, but some members of the family reverted to the original name Sovio in 1899.
-The trading houses of the Sovio-Sovelius family belonged to the most significant Finnish companies of the 19th century.
-They specialiced in tar trade and in shipping.
+The trading houses of the Sovio-Sovelius family were among the most significant Finnish companies of the 19th century.
+They specialised in tar trade and in shipping.

 The publishing activities